A case study of spatiotemporal forecasting techniques for weather forecasting: Related work

-Data-driven forecasting models use past states to predict the future states.
-Mathematically, we can write : where $\mathbf{f}$ is function that takes set of past states and predicts $h$ future states.
-One of the simplest methods is the naive time series model, which sets the prediction state as the most recent state in the past.
-Another basic idea is to predict the future by linearly regressing a set of previous states; this method is known as autoregression.
-Another similar method is the moving average model, which predicts the arithmetic mean of the most recent past states.
+Data-driven forecasting models use past states to predict future states.
+Mathematically, we can write : where $\mathbf{f}$ is the function that takes a set of past states and predicts $h$ future states.
+In the naive time series model, one of the simplest functions is the identity function, which sets the future state to the most recent state in the past.
+Another basic idea is to predict the future state by linearly regressing a set of previous states, known as autoregression.
+Similarly, the moving average model calculates the prediction by finding the arithmetic mean of the most recent past states.
 Jenkins and Box proposed a statistical model based on past sequences, the most famous being the auto-regressive integrated moving average (ARIMA).
 This model combined the features of both auto-regression and moving average \cite{box_jenkin}.
-ARIMA was used by researchers in \cite{stoch_rain}, for monthly rainfall forecasting and synthetic generation.
-They tested ARIMA(1,1) and found it the best model for forecasting and synthetic generation of rainfall time series, passing the goodness-of-fit test in every case.
-They also investigated seasonally differenced and multiplicative models and applied them to the square-root of time series, concluding that differenced models are only useful for forecasting and cannot be used for a synthetic generation because the monthly standard deviation of time series is lost.
-Researchers in \cite{ssaArima}, have used singular spectrum analysis to decompose the annual run-off time-series into simple sub-series, and then used ARIMA on each simple sub-time series.
-Finally, they combine these individual forecasts using a correlation procedure.
-They compared this hybrid model to a variety of other models and found that the hybrid model outperformed them by a good margin.
-In \cite{sarima_nanjing}, authors used time-series data of monthly mean temperature from an automatic weather station located at lat=118°54', lon=31°56', with the training data spanning 1951 to 2014 and the test data spanning 2015 to 2017.
-They have used the SARIMA model with different parameters to forecast on a normalized dataset.
-The accuracy of the model was validated by a diagnosis check, and they concluded that the MSE was quite low, with an increasing trend of 0.05/year.
+The ARIMA and the seasonal ARIMA were utilized for forecasting monthly rainfall and predicting monthly mean temperatures \cite{stoch_rain, ssaArima, sarima_nanjing}.
+More recently, machine learning-based models (learnable functions) have been used for time-series predictions.
+In \cite{svmxgb}, researchers used the support vector machine (SVM \cite{svmvapnik}) and the extreme gradient boosting (XGB) proposed in \cite{xgboost} to estimate global solar radiation.
+XGB and SVM performed very well in terms of accuracy and stability when compared with known empirical models \cite{chen1, scott1}.
+They claimed that XGB has comparable forecast accuracy while also being more stable.
+Researchers in \cite{mutlu, quzhang} presented an excellent way of using neural networks to model and forecast trends in time series data.
+Some researchers are also developing hybrid models, such as \cite{hybrid}, combining wavelet analysis with NN.
+A hybrid method was proposed that decomposes the annual runoff time series into simple and interpretable component time series using singular spectrum analysis.
+ARIMA is then applied to each component time series.
+Finally, individual forecasts are combined using the correlation procedure.
+This hybrid model was found to outperform various other models by a significant margin \cite{ssaArima}.